istio/old_mixer_repo/doc/dev/adapters.md

 and passing a map of string-to-`Type `struct.
 The string key and the value `Type `represents the name of the instance as configured by the operator and the shape of the `Instance` object the adapter would receive at request time.

-Given the above sample operator's handler configuration and 'metric' template shows in above examples, the below examples shows the configuration-time call values:
+Given the above sample operator's handler configuration and 'metric' template shows in above examples, the below example show the configuration-time call values:

 ![flow: example attr to types](./img/example%20instance%20to%20type.svg)

-At request time, every `Instance` object dispatch to the adapter has a '`Name`' field.
-Adapter implementation should use the value of the `Name` field to lookup the shape description for the `Instance` object from the map of instance name(string)->`Type` that was passed at configuration time through the `builder` object.
+At request time, every `Instance` object dispatch to the adapter has a `Name` field.
+The adapter implementation should use the value of the `Name` field to lookup the shape description for the `Instance` object from the map of instance name(string)->`Type` that was passed at configuration time through the `builder` object.

 Once Mixer has called into various template-specific Set.*Types methods,

-Mixer calls the `SetAdapterConfig` method on the `builder`, and once done then Mixer calls the `Validate` followed by the `Build` method. `SetAdapterConfig` gives the builder the adapter specific configuration, `Validate` allows builder to validate the operator configuration based on the the provided template-specific `Types` and the adapter-specific configuration.
+Mixer calls the `SetAdapterConfig` method on the `builder`, and once done then Mixer calls the `Validate` method followed by the
+`Build` method. `SetAdapterConfig` gives the builder the adapter specific configuration, `Validate` method allows builder to validate the operator configuration based on the provided template-specific `Types` and the adapter-specific configuration.

 **Instantiating `handler`**

 Once `builder` is validated, Mixer calls its `Build` method, which returns a `handler` object which Mixer invokes during request processing.
-The `handler `instance constructed must implement all the `Handler` interfaces (runtime request serving interfaces) for all the templates the adapter has registered for.
+The `handler` instance constructed must implement all the `Handler` interfaces (runtime request serving interfaces) for all the templates the adapter has registered for.
 If the returned handler fails to implement the required interface for the adapter's supported templates, Mixer reports an error and doesn't serve runtime traffic to the particular handler.

-*NOTE*: In the `Build` method, adapters must do all the bootstrapping work (example establishing connection with backend system, initializing cache and more) that they need to start receiving data at request time.
+*NOTE*: In the `Build` method, adapters must do all the bootstrapping work (e.g. establishing connection with backend system, initializing cache and more) that they need to start receiving data at request time.

 **Closing `handler`**

-When a handler is no longer useful, Mixer calls it `Close` method.
+When a handler is no longer useful, Mixer calls its `Close` method.
 In the `Close` method an adapter is expected to release all the allocated resources and close all remote connections to the backends if it has any.

 ### Request-time